an-ethz/pwr4exp/README.md

 # pwr4exp

-The `pwr4exp` R package provides functions for power calculation and sample size determination in standard experimental designs in animal science and beyond.
-The package emphasizes the importance of specifying models for conducting power analyses and supports power analyses for main effects, interactions, and specific contrasts.
-Additionally, `pwr4exp` offers a flexible framework to perform power analysis on customized designs which are currently not predefined in the package.
-The development version incorporates various correlation structures for repeated measures and spatial data directly from the `nlme` package.
+pwr4exp is an R package developed to calculate statistical power for experimental designs, with a particular focus on applications in animal science and related fields.
+The package supports approximate F-tests for general linear hypotheses in linear mixed models and t-tests for specific contrasts, using the Satterthwaite method to approximate degrees of freedom.

+The development version introduces support for various correlation structures in repeated measures and spatial data, along with options for creating input templates, simplifying the setup and execution of power analyses.

+In addition, pwr4exp offers a flexible framework for performing power calculations in more complex experimental designs.

 <!-- badges: start -->